 What if my child is a young adult?

-The Affordable Care Act of 2010 provides coverage for young adults up to the age of 26 under their parent’s health insurance (if the plan has dependent or family coverage).
+The Affordable Care Act provides coverage for young adults up to the age of 26 under their parent’s health insurance (if the plan has dependent or family coverage).
 This means that adult children ages 18 through 25 can join or stay on a parent’s plan whether or not they are:

 - Living with a parent